mairesse24/practical-final/README.md

 3. Click on the **Advanced** button within the Security tab.
    ![daydata advance prop](https://github.com/user-attachments/assets/c7140689-2ba4-4e79-af46-dc2fd198297c)
 4. In the Advanced Security Settings, select Disable inheritance.
-     -This action ensures that the existing permissions are retained but can now be modified explicitly. or   (“This action keeps the current permissions but allows you to change them as needed.”)
+     -This action ensures that the existing permissions are kept and allows you to be modify them explicitly.
    ![daydate inheritence](https://github.com/user-attachments/assets/aeb8bb96-122c-4953-9972-e808c7b8f6ac)

 ### Step 2: Removing the Users Group from the ACL and  Adding the Appropriate Group